-Legal Considerations for Social Networking Users
+Legal Considerations for Social Media Users

-Since no statutory immunities exist to shield users, the standard laws pertaining to defamation and infringement apply.
+Since no statutory immunities exist to shield users, the standard laws on defamation and infringement apply.
 If a user is found to have posted defamatory content, the user will be liable, even if the site can escape liability under Section 230.
 Similarly, if a user posts material that infringes on another's copyright, the user will face liability for the infringement, despite the site's potential safe harbor under Section 512.

 The First Amendment and state constitutional free-speech provisions often come into play in these types of defamation suits.
 Several of the most prominent cases regarding user liability for material posted on social networking sites have dealt with students suffering criminal charges or adverse consequences at their schools as a result of allegedly defamatory, threatening or indecent messages posted on social networking sites.